 Active ingredients are the ingredients which either mask the chemicals which make you attractive to insects and mosquitos, or else deter and repel those bugs from approaching you in the first place.
 It’s not always clear how they work, in fact, and some may work in both ways.

 Remember: always patch test products prior to travel.
-Read labels carefully – and instructions for any age restrictions on use.
+Read labels carefully — especially instructions for any age restrictions on use.
 Always take care around eyes and hands.

-This is diethyl-m-toluamide / diethyltoluamide – one of the most common insect repellents and widely considered one of the most effective – the option of choice when travelling to higher-risk areas (where there is malaria, eg).
+This is diethyl-m-toluamide / diethyltoluamide — one of the most common insect repellents and widely considered one of the most effective — the best option when travelling to higher-risk areas (where there is malaria, eg).

 Some don’t like to use it, and there have been a number of health concerns raised about it for many years, but if you don’t mind the smell, it is generally thought to be safe and potent, with the likelihood of adverse reactions to it to be low.
 It may stain or damage synthetic clothes or plastics (should be fine with wool or cotton), especially at higher strengths, so allow it to dry before dressing, and try to avoid getting it onto the hands, where you risk transferring it to other goods.

 Strengths vary.
 The more concentrated the formulation, the longer lasting, and the more effective or appropriate it is for more tropical regions, where the risk is greater.